4k4xs4pH1r3/offensive-security/vmware.md

     Binary file (standard input) matches
 #
-Request the VMware 15 sign key enrollment
+Request the VMware 15 sign key enrollment MOK

     sudo mokutil --import VMWARE15.der

 This will ask you for set a new password
 #
+    sudo dpkg --configure -a && sudo grub-mkconfig
+#
+#
+#
-Reboot, once restarted should be presented with a menu with blue screen background, you have to make your way to enroll the key and enter the password you just created, this happens only once, then continue to boot / reboot.
+Reboot your Linux, once restarted should be presented with a menu with blue screen background, you have to make your way to enroll the key and enter the password you just created, this happens only once, then continue to boot / reboot.

-To test the driver / module installed correctly enter the command
+Test the driver/module installed correctly enter the command

     mokutil --test-key VMWARE15.der